 Suggested by Haley from Haley Blackall Travel

 Way up in the north of Europe, Scandinavia offers a mix of breathtaking landscapes, elegant architecture and art, historic city centers with pretty squares, museums, and churches, and a thriving dining scene.
+It’s also a must-visit destination for design enthusiasts.

-Our 10-day Scandinavia itinerary is anchored by the capital cities of Copenhagen, Oslo, and Stockholm, while also incorporating some of Norway’s stunning natural scenery.
 The three Scandinavian capitals are among the best cities to visit in Europe.

 Days 1-4: Copenhagen